omercadopopular/cgoes/TinyApps/readme.md

 * [PyComtrade](https://github.com/omercadopopular/cgoes/tree/master/tinyapps/PyComtrade): implements the International Trade Statistics database API, pulls up data for partners, and years requested, and organize them into a Pandas DataFrame.

-* [USPTO Scrapping](https://github.com/omercadopopular/cgoes/tree/master/tinyapps/PyComtrade): This script scrapes the data on patent counts by origin and type, available on the website of the U.S. Patent and Trademark Office (USPTO) as a html table, and organizes it in a Pandas DataFrame.
+* [USPTO Scrapping](https://github.com/omercadopopular/cgoes/tree/master/tinyapps/PyComtrade): scrapes the data on patent counts by origin and type, available on the website of the U.S. Patent and Trademark Office (USPTO) as a html table, and organizes it in a Pandas DataFrame.

+* [raisdecoder](https://github.com/omercadopopular/cgoes/tree/master/TinyApps/raisdecoder): processes Brazilian labor market census microdata, calculating number of employees and average annual salary for all employees in a given economic subsector (CNAE).